NAB raids residence of Sindh CM’s adviser

 KARACHI: The NAB raided the resistance of adviser to Sindh CM on Prisons, Aijaz Jakhrani in Karachi on Tuesday night.

-Confirming their action, NAB spokesman said the raid was jointly carried out by NAB Sukkur and Karachi.
+Confirming the action, the NAB spokesman said the raid was jointly carried out by NAB Sukkur and Karachi.
 The raid is part of the ongoing raids in Sukkur, he said.
 The spokesman did not inform about any recoveries made from Jakhrani’s house, but clarified that no one was arrested.
-Rangers and police assisted NAB during their action.
+Rangers and police assisted the NAB during their action.

 The DG NAB Sukkur had written to the federal government explaining that the CM Sindh’s adviser was allegedly involved in corruption and parking assets against Benamis.
 While asking the federal government to put his name on ECL, the DG NAB Sukkur informed them that an inquiry was underway against Jakhrani and his front men Nirmal Das, Bhool Chand, Kamlesh Kumar and Abdul Razzaque.
 He also wrote to the State Bank of Pakistan, seeking information about the bank accounts of Jakhrani and his front men.
 It may be mentioned that Aijaz Jakhrani has already acquired protective bail from the Sindh High Court.